PyQt6 vs PySide6

 Which should you use?
 Well, honestly, it doesn't really matter.

-Both packages are wrapping the same library — Qt6 — and so have 99.9% identical APIs (see below for the few differences).
+Both packages wrap the same library — Qt6 — and so have 99.9% identical APIs (see below for the few differences).
 Anything you learn with one library will be easily applied to a project using the other.
-Also, no matter with one you choose to use, it's worth familiarizing yourself with the other so you can make the best use of all available online resources — using PyQt6 tutorials to build your PySide6 applications for example, and vice versa.
+Also, no matter which one you choose to use, it's worth familiarizing yourself with the other so you can make the best use of all available online resources — using PyQt6 tutorials to build your PySide6 applications, for example, and vice versa.

-In this short overview I'll run through the few notable differences between the two packages and explain how to write code which works seamlessly with both.
-After reading this you should be able to take any PyQt6 example online and convert it to work with PySide6.
+In this short overview, I'll run through the few notable differences between the two packages and explain how to write code that works seamlessly with both.
+After reading this, you should be able to take any PyQt6 example online and convert it to work with PySide6.

 Licensing

-The main notable difference between the two versions is licensing — with PyQt6 being available under a GPL or commercial license, and PySide6 under a LGPL license.
+The main notable difference between the two versions is licensing — with PyQt6 being available under a GPL or commercial license, and PySide6 under an LGPL license.

-If you are planning to release your software itself under the GPL, or you are developing software which will not be distributed, the GPL requirement of PyQt6 is unlikely to be an issue.
-However, if you want to distribute your software but not share your source code you will need to purchase a commercial license from Riverbank for PyQt6 or use PySide6.
+If you are planning to release your software itself under the GPL, or you are developing software that will not be distributed, the GPL requirement of PyQt6 is unlikely to be an issue.
+However, if you want to distribute your software but not share your source code, you will need to purchase a commercial license from Riverbank for PyQt6 or use PySide6.

 Qt itself is available under a Qt Commercial License, GPL 2.0, GPL 3.0 and LGPL 3.0 licenses.